 Weapons are generally the first thing most people buy when buying equipment in a role-playing game, and for good reason.
 Without a good weapon you cannot hope to survive long as the old saying goes, “The prepared outlive the unprepared”.
 Therefore you want and need to pick out the best weapon for your character.

-When deciding on a weapon you want to look out for these key factors; Attack, Range, Evade Mod, and Cost.
+When deciding on a weapon you want to look out for these key factors; Attack, Reach, Affected Area, Evade Mod, and Cost.
 You will want to have a weapon with the highest attack value that you can afford to get.
 Last but not least, if you spend all of your money on that fancy new sword, you won’t have any money to buy armor, potions, rations for surviving on the road, and a bag for anything you might find.
 Without armor you are as good as dead if you get struck with a weapon, without rations you would probably starve, and without a bag to carry things in you might as well not ever leave your home.

 So when deciding on a weapon, make sure it is the weapon with the best attack value that you can afford and still buy other important things, that it will last you for a good while, and that it doesn’t weigh you down.